Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/window_system/headers.rst

 ===============

-To move a header from top to bottom or the other way round, simply :kbd:`RMB` on it and select the appropriate item from the popup menu.
+To move a header from top to bottom or the other way round, simply :kbd:`RMB` on it and select the appropriate item from the pop-up menu.
 If the header is at the top, the item text will read "Flip to Bottom", and if the header is at the bottom the item text will read "Flip to Top".